Professor Susan Benbow (Chair)

 who is Professor of Mental Health & Ageing at the Centre for

-was Chair of the Faculty of Old Age Psychiatry 2002-2006 and has
+She was Chair of the Faculty of Old Age Psychiatry 2002-2006 and

-worked with the College for over 20 years.
-Areas of interest
+has worked with the College for over 20 years.
+Areas of

-with and using that learning to improve practice.
+work with and use that learning to improve practice.

 Adshead is a forensic psychiatrist and psychotherapist.
 She holds a